unixbhaskar/slpkg/README.rst

 	  --> Deleting empty directory /usr/doc/termcolor-1.1.0/
 	Done ...

-	$ slpkg -f termcolor
+	$ slpkg -f termcolor lua rar

-	The package `termcolor` is not installed on your system
+	The package `termcolor` is not installed on your system The package `lua` is not installed on your system

-	$ slpkg -d termcolor
-	The package 'termcolor` is not found
+	The package `rar` is installed on your system

 	$ slpkg -v
 	Version: x.x.x
-README.rst

 Man page it is available for full support:

 .. code-block:: bash